LuisDavidRodriguez/math-magician/README.md

 ## Setup
 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.
+- Clone the reop
+- cd into the project directory
+- npm install
+- npm start (to start/run the project)

 [Download the ZIP from this location](https://github.com/LuisDavidRodriguez/math-magician/archive/refs/heads/development.zip), or run the following [git](https://git-scm.com/downloads) command to clone the files to your machine:

 ```bash
 git clone git@github.com:LuisDavidRodriguez/math-magician.git